 Each state determines how its electors are chosen by state law and the process varies from state to state.
 In states with primary elections, each presidential candidate usually designates a slate of electors who then appear on the November ballot.
 The voters are then actually voting for a slate of electors pledged to one candidate or another.
 In caucus states, the electors may be chosen at the state caucus.
 Electors are actual human beings, with houses, children, jobs, and very occasionally, their own opinions.
 In most states, the slate of electors that gets the most votes wins and gets to travel to the state capital in December to vote for president and vice president.
 In the bitterly contested election in Florida in 2000, George Bush carried the state by 537 votes out of over six million cast, and thus got all 25 of Florida's electoral votes.
 Since it is the electoral vote, not the popular vote, that actually elects the president, keeping track of it is crucial for people who want to know how the campaign is going.
 This website is designed to make it easy to track the electoral vote.

 Many criticisms have been leveled at this 18th Century system.
 First, why have electoral votes at all?
 Why not just elect the president by popular vote?
 The reason this system has never changed is simple: politics.
 States with many buffalo and few people, like Wyoming, benefit from it and are not keen on changing it.
 Since every state gets at least three electors, low-population states have proportionally far more political power than they would have in a direct election system.
-The number of voters per elector is about four times smaller in the three-elector states than in the most-populous states, as shown in this table.
+The number of voters per elector is about four times smaller in the three-elector states than in the most-populous states.
 The fact that nearly all the low-population states are heavily Republican adds to the difficulties of changing the system.
 Direct election of the president would eliminate the current bias in favor of the Republicans.

 Getting rid of the electoral college would require a constitutional amendment.
 Amending the constitution is (by design) an exceptionally difficult process requiring not only 2/3 majorities of both houses of Congress, but also by the legislatures of 3/4 of the states.
 Even in 1788, the Founding Fathers knew that politicians often made outrageous promises.
 They wanted to make sure the constitution, which most Americans regard as sacred, could only be changed when there was a massive consensus in favor of the change.
 To give a modern example, president George W. Bush has called for a constitutional amendment stating that a marriage shall be a union between exactly one man and one woman.
 The Founding Fathers well understood that political slogans like this should not find their way into the constitution too easily, so they made the process very difficult.
 Changing the electoral college system will not be easy.